This blog post was updated on October 16, 2020.

 Here’s our rundown of the best local food to try in Mexico City with suggestions on where the best places to go for each are.

 Churros and Hot Chocolate

-Deep fried and dusted with a coat of sugar and cinnamon with a cup of oozy hot chocolate for dipping – churros are one of the yummiest items you’ll encounter in Mexico City.
-For streetwise sweets go to Churrería El Moro.
-Founded in the 1930s, this Centro Historico institution offers a short list of inexpressive treats (churros, mini churros, and ice cream sandwiches) with a choice of hot chocolates.
-If it’s just quality hot chocolate you’re after (along with an awesome breakfast and in a much more upscale setting) flutter over to El Cardenal, also in Centro Historico.
+Deep-fried and dusted with a coat of sugar and cinnamon and a cup of oozy, hot chocolate for dipping – churros are one of the yummiest items you’ll encounter in Mexico City.
+For streetwise sweets, go to Churrería El Moro.
+Founded in the 1930s, this Centro Historico institution offers a variety of inexpensive treats (churros, mini churros, and ice cream sandwiches) with a choice of hot chocolates.
+If it’s just high-quality hot chocolate you’re after (along with an awesome breakfast and in a much more upscale setting) flutter over to El Cardenal, also in Centro Historico.

 Tacos de Canasta

-In Mexico City, tacos are a way of life with a variety of types on offer to accommodate almost any lifestyle or mood.
-Some of the best on the street are tacos de canasata.
-These “basket tacos” are steamed in large wicker baskets or a soft texture.
+In Mexico City, tacos are a way of life with a variety of types to accommodate almost any lifestyle or mood.
+Some of the best on the street are tacos de canasta.
+These “basket tacos” are steamed in large wicker baskets and have a soft texture.
 Super cheap, it’s optimal to buy a bunch so you can try a variety of fillings and flavors.
 For the real deal, head to Los Especiales in Centro Historico or Tacos de Canasta la Abuela in Azcapotzalco.